 The age old method to alert the membership to a fire alarm fell upon a Village watchman, who after hearing a resident scream, or when finding a fire, would run to the Methodist Church on Fourth Street and ring the bell to alert the membership.
 The brickyards had steam whistles that would sound on the north side of town.
 Near the turn of the 19th century, the Lighting Company on West Broad Street installed a ‘whistle’ on its roof, dubbed the ‘Screecher’, that would be sounded when there was an alarm.
 This system was in place until 1908, when the Village of Haverstraw contracted with the Gamewell Company to install street pull boxes.
 12 new pull boxes were installed throughout the Village.
 The system remains in place today.
 When a box is triggered, a spring-loaded wheel spins and taps out a signal onto a telegraph wire, indicating the box number.
-A receiver at 4-100 then redistributes the signal to diaphone horn on 4-100 and another horn on #3’s firehouse on Conklin Ave.
+A receiver at 4-100 then redistributes the signal to horns on 4-100 and on #3’s firehouse on Conklin Ave.
 Each Fire Company has a tickertape and gongs in quarters to alert the membership and count the box number.

 Haverstraw has numerous active pull boxes, as well as blank ‘auto alarm’ boxes, and box assignments for corners without boxes.
 These boxes, when pulled or activated, cause the horn to sound, the tapes and gongs to run, a ‘quick call’ to sound on the pagers and it digitally sends the location data to Rockland County Fire Control.
 The radio operator at 44-Control can see the location of the box on the digitizer, ascertain a location, and then announce it over the air.
 Each box has a numbered code that corresponds to a corner or building in the Village.
 Box 216 is the corner of Main and Third St’s, for example.
 Certain codes also give special meaning.
 Box 1-2 for example is a request for a pumper and the EM, 3-3-3-3 is mutual aid, 1 blast is a fault in the telegraph.